Lionsberg/lionsberg-wiki/The Lionsberg Strategy and Plan - Summary.md

 We must act now, for the stakes have never been higher, and the consequences of inaction have never been more dire.
 Together, we can create a world that is worthy of our aspirations, our potential, and our shared humanity.

-Now is the time to commit ourselves to the work of transforming our lives and our world.
-Let us seize this moment, and let us rise to the challenge of our time with courage, determination, and unwavering resolve.
-For in unity, there is strength, and in action, there is hope.

 ### II.
 The Great Game of Lionsberg

 #### A. Gamification as a Tool for Transformation